A bond is a written promise to repay borrowed money with interest at some future date, usually several years or more after the date of issue.

-You can get a sense of how this works from this graph, which shows the NPV (sum of present values) of the cash inflows in the graph above, at different discount rates (different values of i).
+You can get a sense of how this works from Exhibit 2, which shows the NPV (sum of present values) of the cash inflows in the chart above, at different discount rates (different "i" values).

 The Role of the Standard NPV Formula in YTM